 AC 3 Tier (3AC)

-The AC 3 tier is the cheapest of the air-conditioned options.
-The only discomfort is that instead of being 2×2 seating it is 3×2 seating.
-It has three tiers of bunks – upper, middle and lower on one side and two bunks on the other side of the aisle.
-It’s more crowded than 2AC, and lacks the privacy curtains and individual reading lights found in 2AC.
-You are still provided with bedding for overnight trains.
+The cheapest of the air-conditioned coaches, the AC 3 tier has a 3×2 seating.
+It has three tiers – the top bunk, middle bunk, and the lower bunk – on one side and two bunks on the other side of the aisle.
+It is more crowded than 2AC, and lacks the privacy curtains and individual reading lights of 2AC.

 Non-AC Sleeper

 The sleeper class is very basic and the bathroom hygiene can be below par.
-There might be plug points for charging.
-However, you get a great view of the countryside compared to the AC coaches, where the windows are sealed, tinted, and sometimes dirty.
-Summer journeys can get hot, but with the ceiling fan and breeze while moving it tends to cool down.
-During monsoons the windows have to be kept shut so it can get quite stuffy, but the views are the most spectacular.
-Winter journeys on the other hand can be quite cold so wrap yourself up at night and bring appropriate clothes.
+There are plug points for charging in some trains.
+However, you get a better view of the countryside, since the windows can be opened.
+Train journeys in summer can get quite hot, but with the fans and breeze outside, it cools down considerably.
+During monsoons the windows have to be kept shut, so it can get stuffy; however, monsoons also mean some of the most spectacular views.
+During winters, the journeys can be quite cold, so bring appropriate clothes and something to wrap yourself up at night.

 Locals looking out the window of the Non AC Chair Car compartment